-- (3) New significant users not subject to categorical standards shall submit analysis of wastewater representative of the effluent discharged to the POTW as required in subsections (2)g-i of this section for all parameters deemed necessary by the WRA director. - (4) New or existing industrial users not subject to categorical pretreatment standards who fail to meet local, state, or federal pretreatment standards or other permit requirements on a consistent basis shall be subject to compliance schedules for additional pretreatment or O&M as outlined in subsection (2)k of this section. - (5) All applications and reports must contain the certification statement and be signed in accordance with section 118-378 of this division.
+- 1. The schedule shall contain increments of progress in the form of dates for the commencement and completion of major events leading to the construction and operation of additional pretreatment required to meet the applicable National Categorical Pretreatment Standards.
+Such schedule shall include, where applicable, but not be limited to dates for the hiring of an engineer, completing preliminary plans, completing final plans, executing contracts for major components, commencing construction and completing construction. - 2.
+No time increment in the schedule may exceed nine months. - 3.
+No later than 14 days after each date in the schedule and the final date for compliance, the user shall submit a progress report to the WRA director stating whether or not it complied with the increment of progress to be met on such date and, if not, the date on which it expects to comply with this increment of progress, the reason for delay, and the steps being taken by the user to return to the schedule established.
+In no case shall more than nine months elapse between such progress reports to the WRA. - o.
+Any additional information required by the WRA director to evaluate a permit application. - (3) New significant users not subject to categorical standards shall submit analysis of wastewater representative of the effluent discharged to the POTW as required in subsections (2)g-i of this section for all parameters deemed necessary by the WRA director. - (4) New or existing industrial users not subject to categorical pretreatment standards who fail to meet local, state, or federal pretreatment standards or other permit requirements on a consistent basis shall be subject to compliance schedules for additional pretreatment or O&M as outlined in subsection (2)k of this section. - (2)(5) All applications and reports must contain the certification statement and be signed in accordance with section 118-378 of this division.

 Sec.
 118-369.
-Report on compliance by categorical users.
+Report on compliance by categorical usersindustries.

-Users subject to National Categorical Pretreatment Standards shall submit a report to the WRA director containing the information described in section 118-368(2) within 90 days following the date for final compliance with applicable National Categorical Pretreatment Standards or, if a new source, following commencement of discharge.
+Users subject to National Categorical Pretreatment Standards shall submit a report to the WRA director containing the information described in subsections 118-368(21)\e, (1)d, (1)e and (1)k of this division-within 90 days following the date for final compliance with applicable National Categorical Pretreatment Standards or, if a new source, following commencement of discharge.
 Users subject to equivalent mass or concentration limits shall provide a reasonable measure of the user's longterm production rate.
 For all other users subject to National Categorical Pretreatment Standards expressed in terms of allowable pollutant discharge per unit of production or other measure of operation, this report shall include the user's actual production during the appropriate sampling period.
 All reports must contain the certification statement and be signed in accordance with section 118-378 of this division.